artcom/artcom.github.io/_posts/2017-05-31-ffmpeg-in-a-docker-box.md

 There are only two little problems:

  1. How do I get it running on **my system** ?
- 2. Which combination of the gazillion params and options to I need for **my task**?
+ 2. Which combination of the gazillion params and options do I need for **my task**?

 I can't help you with the second question.
 For the first one the nice people at [coconut.co] simply caged [FFmpeg] inside a docker container.
 Brilliant, gone the hassle!